 By Reid Maki, Child Labor Coalition

-Most Americans are unaware that the U.S. still has child labor, but 2022 made it abundantly clear that we do, and stories in the news made it clear that conditions can be downright shocking.
-Here are 10 child labor stories or developments that indicate child labor in the U.S. is not something in the past.
+Most Americans are unaware that the U.S. still has child labor, but 2022 made it abundantly clear that we do, and stories in the news exposed conditions that were often downright shocking.
+Here are 10 child labor stories or developments that indicate child labor in the U.S. is not something in the past and continues to be a serious concern.
 The Child Labor Coalition brings together 39 groups to work collectively to reduce international and domestic child labor and to protect working teens from occupational dangers.
 Our top 2022 U.S. developments:

 - Minors found working illegally in Brazilian-owned JBS meatpacking facilities in Nebraska and Minnesota.
 Several children suffered caustic chemical burns, including one 13-year-old.
 The children worked on the killing floor in cleaning crews, toiling long nights in the graveyard shift and used dangerous pressure-washing hoses while they stood in water mixed with animal parts.
 Initially, the number of children numbered 31 in Nebraska and Minnesota, but U.S. DOL has suggested the number of illegally employed teens in processing plant cleaning crews may be much larger.
 The CLC has expressed concerns about teens illegally working in meat processing plants since a large immigration raid in Iowa in 2003 found 50 minors working illegally in the plant.